 On this system there is both WiFi (wlp0s20f3) and Ethernet (enp57s0f1) network interfaces.
 The metric number tells the system which interface to use first; the lower number will be used first then the next lower etc.

 Simple networks often just have a default gateway configured, represented by the "default" entry at the top of the table.
 A missing or incorrect default gateway is a common issue.

-If our network is more complex then we will require different routes for different networks.
-We can check the route for a specific prefix with the
+If the network is more complex then it will require different routes for different networks.
+Check the route for a specific prefix with the

 ip route show [address] command: